This article describes Beacon's password policy (what we enforce) and our recommendations (what you should do and encourage your team to do).

 First of all we strongly recommend that you set up two factor authentication.
 Two factor authentication is one of the best ways to keep your account and data secure.
 Even if someone guesses your Beacon password, they won't be able to access your account or view any supporter data.

-Beacon's password policy
+link Beacon's password policy

 Beacon's password policy is influenced by the policy proposed by OWASP.
 We have struck a balance between flexibility, user experience, and security that we think works best for Beacon users.
 Once again, it's important that we have implemented this policy while strongly recommending that users set up two factor authentication.